terminalcloud/apps/docs/gguac.md

 We've installed the Guacamole version that works best with Terminal but we will continue testing and deploying new versions, so keep an eye on this snap!

-## About XFCE:
+## About Gnome Classic Desktop :
-**Xfce** is a lightweight desktop environment for UNIX-like operating systems.
+**Gnome Classic** is a lightweight desktop environment that was introduced in Ubuntu 14.04 to replace a Gnome2-like environment.
 It aims to be fast and low on system resources, while still being visually appealing and user friendly.

 ## About Guacamole